It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 The report should look like this:

-If one browser has a higher bounce rate than the others, that might indicate that you haven’t configured your site well for that browser.
+If one browser has a higher website bounce rate, it might indicate that you haven’t configured your site well for that browser.

 If one has a noticeably higher bounce rate, your site might have bugs or UX issues with that browser.